svenwiegand/alfred-jira-search/README.md

 Now your done.

 ## Using jira search
 Bring up the Alfread search bar and type `jira` to activate this plugin.
-You then have to type one of these keywords or choose them from the suggestion list to specify what you want to search for:

-- `issue`: Searches for issues with additional filters (see below)
+You can then choose between these search modes:

-- `board`: Searches for boards matching your query
+- `board`: Search for boards by name
-- `filter`: Searches for filters matching your query
+- `filter`: Search for saved Jira filters by name
+- `issue`: Search for issues by key or text content filter by additional properties (see below)
+- `jql`: Search for issues using JQL
-- `project`: Searches for projects matching your query
+- `project`: Search for projects by name

 ### `issue` Search
 If you type in an issue key (for example `PRJ-1234`) the workflow will suggest the matching issue, so that you can jump directly to it.